 So you can see how your Google Search Console ranking is performing in the early days of your website.

 There you have it.
 Elementary Analytics’ guide to the Top 4 Google Search Consoles metrics to track.
-A great way to monitor and stay on track in the early days after you have launched a website..
+This a great way to monitor and stay on track in the early days after you have launched a website.

 I would love to hear your thoughts on which metrics to track and if you found this post useful.